Our History

 Drs Arthur Booth and Charlie Davis, Co-Founders of Barrier Islands Free Medical Clinic

 Barrier Islands Free Medical Clinic, a free clinic in Charleston, SC, was founded in 2006 by Drs.
 Arthur Booth and Charlie Davis.
 The Free Clinic opened its doors to patients in the spring of 2008 with one mission: to understand and serve the health and wellness needs of the uninsured, low-income adults who lived or worked across the Barrier Islands.
+Today, that mission has grown: The Clinic now provides a comprehensive medical home promoting dignity, wellness, and health for uninsured Tri-County adults who qualify financially.
+In the fall of 2024, the Clinic expanded to include uninsured adults across Charleston, Dorchester and Berkeley counties, and has provided over 72,000 free patient visits since first opening its doors.

+Our growth has remained steady since 2008.
 It was a shared vision that by implementing the free clinic model of low-cost, volunteer-driven medical care, we could maintain healthier workers and create a stronger community - and we continued to grow, fueled by the building of a brand new 7-exam room medical building in 2018.

 Unique to our mission and vision, our clinic goals are to: